jonbnewman/mobx-store-provider/README.md

 import { render } from "@testing-library/react";
 import "@testing-library/jest-dom/extend-expect";
 import React from "react";
-import { useProvider, createStore } from "mobx-store-provider";
+import { useProvider } from "mobx-store-provider";

 import AppStore from "./AppStore";
 import UserForm from "./UserForm";